Thomas Conway

-Thomas Conway (February 27, 1735 – c.
-1800) served as a major general in the American Continental Army during the American Revolutionary War.
-He became involved with the alleged Conway Cabal with Horatio Gates.
-He later served with Émigré forces during the French Revolutionary Wars.
+Thomas Conway (February 27, 1735 – March 1795) was an Irish-born army officer and colonial administrator who served as the governor of French India from 1787 to 1789.
+Over the course of his military career, he served in the French Royal Army, Continental Army and British Army and fought in the American Revolutionary War and the French Revolutionary Wars.
+During the American Revolutionary War, Conway was involved with the alleged Conway Cabal with Horatio Gates, resulting in his dismissal from the Continental Army.

 Early life

-Conway was born in County Kerry, Ireland to James Conway and his wife Julieanne Conway.
+Thomas Conway was born in County Kerry, Ireland to James Conway and his wife Julieanne Conway.
 Though born to a Catholic family, it is unclear how closely he adhered to the faith.
 As a child, he immigrated to France with his parents.
-At 14, he enrolled in the Irish Brigade of the French Army and rose rapidly to colonel by 1772.
+At the age of 14, he joined the French Royal Army's Irish Brigade and rose to the rank of colonel by 1772.

 Arrival in America

-Following the outbreak of the American Revolutionary War he volunteered to the Congress to service with the American rebels in 1777.
-Based on an introduction from Silas Deane, the Congress appointed him a brigadier general on May 13, and sent him on to George Washington.
+Following the outbreak of the American Revolutionary War he went to the Thirteen Colonies and volunteered to join to the Continental Congress for military service in 1777.
+Based on an introduction from Silas Deane, Congress appointed him as a brigadier general in the Continental Army on May 13, and sent him on to George Washington.

-Conway commanded the leading brigade on the American right flank at the Battle of Germantown, and was justly praised for his actions.
+Conway commanded the leading brigade on the American right flank at the Battle of Germantown, and was praised for his actions.
 However, Washington opposed his promotion to major general, believing that many American-born officers with longer and valuable service deserved the rank; this caused a falling out between Washington and Conway.
-Congress appointed Conway a major general despite Washington's objections in December 1777, and made him Inspector General of the army.
+Congress appointed Conway a major general despite Washington's objections in December 1777, and made him Inspector General of the American army.